Y Combinator will expand to China with Qi Lu as CEO

 Before his time at Baidu, Lu played a role in the creation of major Microsoft products, including Cortana, and put a deeper emphasis on artificial intelligence.

-In a blog post today announcing the news, Y Combinator president and OpenAI co-chair Sam Atman called China “an important missing piece of our puzzle.”
+In a blog post today announcing the news, Atman called China “an important missing piece of our puzzle.”

 “YC has been very successful in the world by emphasizing that hackers — not business people — can build the biggest companies.
 We are confident that with Qi at the helm, YC China will do the same,” Altman said in the blog post.